Strultz/Project-Poseidon-Infdev/README.md

 You should now have a runnable JAR inside the /target folder!

 ## Regarding the DMCA of CraftBukkit in 2014
-The contributor Wolverness who first contributed on CraftBukkit in February 2012 issued a DMCA against CraftBukkit and other major forks of CraftBukkit.
+The contributor Wolvereness who first contributed on CraftBukkit in February 2012 issued a DMCA against CraftBukkit and other major forks of CraftBukkit.
 This project is based on the following commits:

 * CraftBukkit: [54bcd1c1f36691a714234e5ca2f30a20b3ad2816](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/craftbukkit/commits/54bcd1c1f36691a714234e5ca2f30a20b3ad2816) (SpigotMC)
 * Bukkit: [3524fde5ffc387ef9e39f6ee7dae83ff4dbf8229](https://github.com/Bukkit/Bukkit/commit/3524fde5ffc387ef9e39f6ee7dae83ff4dbf8229) (GitHub)

-The Bukkit and CraftBukkit commits that Project Poseidon is based on are before Wolverness started contributing.
+The Bukkit and CraftBukkit commits that Project Poseidon is based on are before Wolvereness started contributing.

 If you were a contributor before these commits please feel free to contact me or open an issue asking for this repository to be taken down.